laurinpaech/segme-net/README.md

 3. predictions in data/roadseg/submit_output/
 4. copy mask_to_submission.py to output folder, switch to folder and run
 5. next_submission.csv in folder can now be uploaded to kaggle

-## Overview Files

-#### main_cil

-run everything from here, including switch between training and submission must parameters can be changed here using basic keras features.

-#### data_cil

-a couple helper functions, in general don't have to be touched

-#### model_cil

-i haven't touched this, literally a copy from the git-code i copied.

 ## Results